isa-ulisboa/msc-gis/exercises/msc-gis-ex06_crs_QGIS.md

     2.1.
 Analyze the result, comparing to the LAT and LONG original values

-    2.2.
-Temporary layers are lost after closing the QGIS project
+    2.2. **Remark!** Temporary layers are lost after closing the QGIS project

     2.3.
 To permanently save a temporary layer and enter the file format, folder and name for the new gds